List of United States presidential assassination attempts and plots: Abraham Lincoln

-The assassination of Abraham Lincoln, the 16th president of the United States, took place on Good Friday, April 14, 1865, at Ford's Theatre in Washington, D.C., at about 10:15 PM.
+Abraham Lincoln, the 16th president of the United States, was the first U.S. president to be assassinated (but not the first to die in office).
+The assassination took place on Good Friday, April 14, 1865, at Ford's Theatre in Washington, D.C., at about 10:15 PM.
 The assassin, John Wilkes Booth, was a well-known actor and a Confederate sympathizer from Maryland; though he never joined the Confederate Army, he had contacts within the Confederate Secret Service.
 In 1864, Booth formulated a plan (very similar to one of Thomas N. Conrad previously authorized by the Confederacy) to kidnap Lincoln in exchange for the release of Confederate prisoners.
-After attending an April 11, 1865, speech in which Lincoln promoted voting rights for black people, Booth decided to assassinate the president instead.
-Learning that the president would be attending Ford's Theatre, Booth formulated a plan with co-conspirators to assassinate Lincoln at the theater, as well as Vice President Andrew Johnson and Secretary of State William H. Seward at their homes.
-Lincoln attended the play Our American Cousin at Ford's Theatre.
-As the president sat in his state box in the balcony watching the play with his wife Mary and two guests, Major Henry Rathbone and his fiancée Clara Harris, Booth entered from behind.
-He aimed a .44-caliber Derringer pistol at the back of Lincoln's head and fired, mortally wounding him.
-Rathbone momentarily grappled with Booth, but Booth stabbed him and escaped.
-An unconscious Lincoln was examined by doctors and taken across the street to the Petersen House.
-After remaining in a coma for eight hours, Lincoln died at 7:22 AM on April 15.
+After attending an April 11, 1865 speech in which Lincoln promoted voting rights for African Americans, Booth decided to assassinate the president instead.
+Learning that the president would be attending Ford's Theatre, Booth planned with co-conspirators to assassinate Lincoln at the theater.
+The conspiracy also included assassinating Vice President Andrew Johnson in Kirkwood House, where Johnson lived while Vice President, and Secretary of State William H. Seward at Seward's house.
+On April 14, 1865, Lincoln attended the play Our American Cousin at Ford's Theatre.
+As the president sat in his state box in the balcony watching the play with his wife Mary and two guests, Major Henry Rathbone and Rathbone's fiancée Clara Harris, Booth entered the box and shot Lincoln in the back of the head, with a .44-caliber Derringer pistol, mortally wounding him and rendering him unconscious immediately.
+Booth stabbed Rathbone as Rathbone came at him, and escaped also stabbing orchestra leader William Withers Jr. Lincoln was taken across the street to the Petersen House, where he remained in a coma for nine hours, before he died at 7:22 AM on April 15.
+Lincoln was succeeded by Vice President Andrew Johnson.

-As he died, his breathing grew quieter, his face more calm.
-According to some accounts, at his last drawn breath, on the morning after the assassination, he smiled broadly and then expired.
-Historians, particularly author Lee Davis, have emphasized Lincoln's peaceful appearance when and after he died: "It was the first time in four years, probably, that a peaceful expression crossed his face."
-Field wrote in a letter to The New York Times: "there was 'no apparent suffering, no convulsive action, no rattling of the throat...[only] a mere cessation of breathing'...
-I had never seen upon the President's face an expression more genial and pleasing."
-The president's secretary, John Hay, saw "a look of unspeakable peace came upon his worn features".

-Beyond Lincoln's death, the plot failed: Seward was only wounded and Johnson's would-be attacker did not follow through.
-After being on the run for 12 days, Booth was tracked down and found on April 26, 1865, by Union Army soldiers to a farm in Virginia, some 70 mi south of Washington.
-After refusing to surrender, Booth was fatally shot by Union cavalryman Boston Corbett.
-Four other conspirators were later hanged for their roles in the conspiracy.
+Beyond Lincoln's death, the plot failed: Seward was only wounded, and Johnson's would-be attacker did not follow through.
+After being on the run for 12 days, Booth was tracked down and found on April 26, 1865, by Union Army soldiers at a farm in Virginia, some 70 mi south of Washington.
+After refusing to surrender, Booth was shot and mortally wounded by Union cavalryman Boston Corbett.
+Eight other conspirators were later convicted for their roles in the conspiracy; four were hanged and four received life sentences.